wordofwarning/wordofwarning.org/socialexperiment/index.md

 **Social Experiment** is a gathering at Contact for anyone interested in Live Art and contemporary performance to meet, chat, and try ideas out…

-A free and informal, semi-regular evening event with the next edition on Thursday **19 November** from 6pm to 9pm — with further **2027 dates TBA**.
+A free and informal, semi-regular evening event with the next on Thursday **19 November 2026** from 6pm to 9pm — with further **2027 dates TBA**.

 If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.